mcintoac2442/McIntosh-multivalue-dictionary-work-sample/README.md

     git clone https://github.com/mcintoac2442/McIntosh-multivalue-dictionary-work-sample.git

-Next, navigate to the multivalue_dict directory of the cloned repo, and with python 3.x or later installed, run:
+Next, navigate to the multivalue_dict directory of the cloned repo.
+From this directory, with python 3.x or later installed, run:

     python3 runner.py